fibromyalgia

 which are the best exercises for fibromyalgia?

 After assessing your condition, your physiotherapist will design a comprehensive exercise plan for you.
-Some of the common methods include:
+Some of the common methods for fibromyalgia physiotherapy exercises include:

 • Acupuncture: This ancient Chinese therapy has shown some benefits in relieving the symptoms.